Team-Nifty-GmbH/nuxbe-printer-bridge/readme.md

 ## Laravel Reverb Integration

 The application uses Laravel Reverb for real-time print job notifications.
-It listens for "PrintJobCreated" events on the appropriate channel.
+It subscribes to the `private-print_job.` channel and listens for `.PrintJobCreated` events.

+When a print job event is received, the application:
+1. Extracts the job ID from the event payload
+2. Fetches the full job details from the API
+3. Processes and prints the job

+On initial WebSocket connection, the application automatically fetches any pending jobs from the API to process jobs that were created while the application was offline.

 The WebSocket connection automatically reconnects if it fails, with a configurable delay between reconnection attempts.